How do I give CBD to my pet? How much CBD should I give my pet?

 - Stick to oil based tinctures.
 They can be added to almost anything.

 - Use a higher potency product.
-Hiding a few drops of oil is much easier than a few droppers full.
+Getting a few drops of oil into your pet is much easier than a few droppers full.

 Let us know what works for you!